There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Consequences of the divergence and how to mitigate them?

 \subsection{Do existing inversion methods fix the correlations?}

-Finally, we investigate whether inversion methods introduced in prior work resolve the issue of selectively reduced latents diversity.
-To this end, we employ the Stable Diffusion XL~\citep{podell2024sdxl} model, and using $2000$ generations from COCO-30K prompts, we measure resulting inversions' normality, editability, and image reconstruction performance.
+So far, we have demonstrated the issues of the classical DDIM inversion method.
+In this section, we investigate whether novel inversion methods introduced in prior work resolve the issue of selectively reduced latents' diversity.
+We employ the Stable Diffusion XL~\citep{podell2024sdxl} model, and using $2000$ generations from COCO-30K prompts, we measure resulting inversions' normality, editability, and image reconstruction performance.
+For fair comparison, we use the same number of NFEs.
 Results in \cref{tab:inversion_comparison} indicate that methods based on predicted noise regularization, such as Pix2Pix-Zero~\citep{parmar2023zero} and ReNoise~\citep{garibi2024renoise}, while slightly improving the latents' quality, do not offer significantly better editability, while being two times slower than DDIM.
 On the other hand, replacing DDIM approximation (\cref{equation:ddim_inv_approx}) with reverse DPMSolver~\citep{lu2022dpm} leads to decorellated latents at the cost of high image reconstruction error.
 We show that our fix offers the best editability of latents with minimal reconstruction loss, all at the lowest computational cost.
 To be more precise, thanks to the fact that selected inversions steps replaced with the randomly sampled noise are the least important in terms of accurate reconstruction, we can observe no increase in the reconstruction error when replacing 2\% of forward steps (up to the 2nd decimal point of MAE), while for 4\% of steps the additional error is around 1\% of pixel deviations - a value below the threshold usually employed by adversarial attacks as being not noticeable by a human eye~\citep{madry2017towards}.
+This replacement percentage allows us to navigate the trade-off between reconstruction fidelity and latent manipulability.